Axion Star Bosenova in Axion Miniclusters: Introduction

 The axion star will have a maximum mass and become a bosenova only with self-interaction.
 In this work, we focus on the axionic self-interaction's role in the process of a dilute axion star reaching its maximum mass, and subsequent de-stabilization.
 This provides a more concrete study of the growth in addition to gravitational effects studied in Ref.~\cite{Chan:2022bkz}.
 The mass growth rate may be dominated by self-interaction for certain axion parameters.
 We will determine the condition and the timescale for the process in terms of axion properties.
 While the initial axion star formation in an MC still needs numerical simulation, the star growth can be treated analytically.
 Our results show that for a wide range of axion parameters, including the QCD axion case, the bosenova will occur.
 QCD axion bosenova occurs in the present Universe for MCs with an initial overdensity $\delta\gtrsim 100$.
 In the ALP case with a temperature-independent mass, bosenova occurs for $\delta\gtrsim 1$, and can be faster than the QCD axion case.
 Bosenovae can potentially associate with electromagnetic and gravitational wave signals~\cite{Escudero:2023vgv,Di:2023nnb}, and leads to a change in the amount of radiation and dark matter in the Universe~\cite{Fox:2023xgx}.

-This paper is organized as follows: In Section~\ref{sec:a}, we present the calculation for the mass growth rate of an axion star in an axion minicluster, considering both gravity and self-interaction.
-In Section~\ref{sec:b}, we consider realistic axion minicluster parameters to obtain the time that the axion star reaches the maximum mass and becomes a bosenova.
+This paper is organized as follows: In Section~\ref{sec:a}, we present the calculation for the mass growth rate of an axion star in an axion MC, considering both gravity and self-interaction.
+In Section~\ref{sec:b}, we consider realistic parameters of axion MCs and MCHs to obtain the time that the axion star reaches the maximum mass and becomes a bosenova.
 We further consider ALPs in Section~\ref{sect:alp}, then summarize and conclude in Section~\ref{sect:diss}.